 How does acupuncture work?

 Modern medical research is being done on how acupuncture works, but it is still early days for the methodical Western research process.
-Two of my favorite avenues of exploration show that the path of the meridians can actually be traced – seen with the right scopes – through connective tissue.
-In a series of tests, the stimulation of the same acu-point lights up the same areas of the brain for all test participants – and choosing a different point lights up a different area of the brain, but the same area for everyone.
-[I will get to work on the ‘links page’ soon, I promise.
-EA, 06/16]
+One of my favorite avenues of exploration show that the path of the meridians can actually be traced – seen with the right scopes – through the connective tissue.
+In another area of exploration, the stimulation of the same acu-point lights up the same small area of the brain for all the test participants – and choosing a different point lights up a different area of the brain, but is still the same area for everyone tested.

 How do ‘non-insertion techniques’ work?

 Since the acupuncture points have an electro-magnetic nature at the surface of the skin, putting a magnet on the skin will stimulate the point.
 Tuning forks and essential oils also stimulate points.
 Needles have faster/stronger effects – but some people don’t need that.
 I started putting magnets on friends while I was in acupuncture school the first time, and people noticed physical changes with them alone, which is why I continued doing it.
 These days, I am using a lot of essential oils on channels, and that is working well too.
 I try new-to-me techniques, and if people get better, I keep doing them.